Option Greeks Explained

 Risks and Opportunities: Greek Options Explained

 An option is a contract that gives you the right to buy or sell a financial product at an agreed-upon price, known as the strike price, for a specific period of time.
-The option’s value is “derived” from the underlying asset or stock.
+The options contract value is “derived” from the underlying asset or stock.
 When you trade options contracts, you are buying or selling a contract that represents the potential of the underlying stock rather than the stock itself.
 Typical stock option contracts cover 100 shares of an underlying stock.
 Traders use the Greeks to measure the external variables that move an option contract’s price.

 There are four primary Greek risk measurements known as an option Delta, Theta, Vega, and, Gamma.
 If you’ve been in the Simpler Trading Options Room, you’ll hear the Greeks referred to regularly.